Keszi94/pawgress/README.md

 * [This article on bastakiss.com](https://bastakiss.com/blog/django-6/effective-implementation-of-django-templates-structure-inheritance-and-best-practices-800) helped me with template structuring.
 * I gathered information from the [Django Documentation](https://www.djangoproject.com/) throughout the build.
+* All Course and Bundle contents, including titles and descriptions were created by [ChatGPT](https://chatgpt.com/).

 ### Media